emilybstevens/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-1. which variables/coefficients provided a non-random amount of variance to the mpg values in the data set?</br> The variables with the greatest impact on variance in this analysis are ground clearance, vehicle length, and the intercept. </br>
+1. **Which variables/coefficients provided a non-random amount of variance to the mpg values in the data set?**</br> The variables with the greatest impact on variance in this analysis are ground clearance, vehicle length, and the intercept.</br>

-2. Is the slope of the linear model considered to be near zero?
-Why or why not? </br>
+2. **Is the slope of the linear model considered to be near zero?
+Why or why not?**</br>
 Without an actual visualization or a slope analysis on this multi-variable regression, it's impossible to say for certain that this linear regression would have a non-zero slope.
 However, it can be assumed (based on the strong correlation between variables and their impact on variance)